Shadowboxing (Heroes)

-"Shadowboxing" is the eighth episode of the fourth season of the NBC superhero drama series Heroes and sixty-seventh episode overall.
+"Shadowboxing" is the ninth episode of the fourth season of the NBC superhero drama series Heroes and sixty-seventh episode overall.
 The episode aired on November 9, 2009.
 It was viewed by 5.35 million viewers in the US.

 Plot

 Claire Bennet, Gretchen, and the two other sorority girls are still in shock after having seen Becky Taylor turn invisible and Claire unharmed after being impaled.
 Claire tries to pass off the events as drug-induced hallucinations, and the group quickly leaves the slaughterhouse.
 Gretchen is particularly shaken after Becky had tried to strangle her, but Claire assures her everything will be fine and decides to visit the sorority house.
 Claire finds the two other girls have no memory of the past night, as it is revealed Claire had contacted her father Noah Bennet, who had used the Haitian to wipe their memories.
 Noah decides to investigate Becky's room, while he has the Haitian accompany Claire back to her room to prevent Becky from potentially ambushing her while invisible.
 Meanwhile, Sylar is having dreams of Nathan Petrelli's memories and finally ends up waking up in the form of him, with Nathan's mind having regained control of his body.
 Wandering around the carnival and not knowing where he is, Sylar as Nathan flies away after hearing voices nearby.
 Claire returns to her room to find Gretchen preparing to leave, who says she can't deal with this anymore, much to Claire's sadness.

 After Gretchen leaves, Samuel Sullivan enters the room, who begins to explain who he is and his wish for Claire to join them.
 Simultaneously, Noah confronts Becky in her room, where it is revealed Becky is actually after Noah for revenge.
 Noah had killed her father during his time with the company, while she was just a little girl.
 Becky threatens both Noah and Claire, and just as Noah is about to taser her, some girls enter the room, allowing Becky to turn invisible and escape.
 Samuel tries to convince Claire that ordinary people simply can't understand them, which is why he chooses to live apart and among others with abilities.
 Claire then reveals she was simply stalling, as Noah enters the room, and demands that Samuel explain who he is.
 Samuel reveals that it was Emile Danko who had killed his brother, which was why Noah had encountered Edgar about the compass.
 Samuel wishes to just help Becky, while Noah insists he answer some more of his questions first.